Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 I might work more today, but odds are not.
 Got an early hospital visit the next day (01/14), so I'll not push myself to work anymore unless a 💡 hits.
+---
+***
+## "Day 4" - 01/14-25

+- [ ] Advanced G assignments.
+(Kept as a single point for now)
+- [ ] Start on VG assignments.
+- [ ] Complete `MenuHandler`'s functions (few adjustments left)
+- [ ] Code cleanup, remove old redundant code or non-used code.
+- [ ] Create new function in `ScannerWrapper` for `MenuHandler` methods. (tests too)

+### Agenda

+Ideally get done with all the G related assignments today if I have missed any.
+Most of the heavy work is sorted and passed their respective tests.
+When G is done, look into VG assignments and determine if it's easier to implement *before* or *after* code clean-up.
+Before that is definitely adding tests and code for `ScannerWrapper` to preserve the class logic of single responsibility.